 I don’t understand why we refer to airlines as low-cost carriers anymore, given that almost all airlines charge for some amenities.
-The legacy model continues for international flights with included baggage, seat assignment, and meals, but realistically you are either paying a flat fee or paying item by item.
+The legacy model continues for international flights, including baggage, seat assignment, and meals, but realistically, you are either paying a flat fee or paying item by item.
 The result is the same.
 To compare appropriately, you must compare apples to apples.
 Or, calculate the total costs with all the add ons if they are not included.
 My experience lately is that the legacy carriers are coming in cheaper for domestic US flights.
 However, this was not the case internationally.

 Now you’ve read my Norwegian Airlines review, share your thoughts below.
 Have you used Norwegian Airlines?

 Nikki Webster is a travel writer who covers how to travel while grinding a day job, how to travel without breaking the bank, hotels, cruising, and off-the-beaten-track experiences.
 She is particularly fond of Florida and writes extensively about the state.
 She flies around 60,000 miles per year and has visited 54 countries, 50 states, and six continents.
 You can read all about her travels at www.britonthemove.com.